 - This course doesn’t emphasize much on Statistics.
 Many students feel that Statistics should be part of the curriculum.

 Is CQF certification right for you to become employable?

 To mention about employability, it depends completely on the individual.
 If you want to make your mark professionally, then you would take proper measures toward your end goal.
 But this course won’t provide you any career services for furthering your career aspirations.

 Many students mentioned that if you want to get ahead in the professional field, then you should go for MFE (Masters of Financial Engineering) courses instead of CQF.
-However, if you are new to the field, it’s advisable that you do CQF first and then if you want, you can go for MFE.
+However, if you are new to the field, it’s advisable that you do CQF first, and then if you want, you can go for MFE.
 CQF can act as a proper beginner course for MFE aspirants.

 So the question remains whether you should do this course.
-The answer is both yes and no. Every individual is different and everyone has their own way of deciding on the course.
-But if you talk about the merit of the course, it’s quite good and a complete value for money.
+The answer is both yes and no. Every individual is different, and everyone has their own way of deciding on the course.
+But if you talk about the merit of the course, it’s quite good and a complete value for the money.
 Over 3500 students who have passed out from CQF at Fitch Learning can’t be wrong.